You Have the Right to Change your Opinion, you Have the Right to Grow

 The people who change their opinions lightly and thoughtlessly make us skeptical.
 It’s not easy to live with people who tell you one thing one day and another thing another day, or people who bitterly defend one set of values today only to reject them tomorrow and argue for the completely opposite ones.
 But that’s not the kind of behavioral pattern we’re talking about.

-What we’re really talking about is an ability we should all work on: the ability to change and encourage human development.
-So being able to change your opinion about a topic, a behavior, or the way you looked at some specific person, is a lot like that exit line you can use to help benefit your advancement.
+What we’re really talking about is an ability we should all work on the ability to change and encourage human development.
+So being able to change your opinion about a topic, a behavior, or the way you look at some specific person, is a lot like that exit line you can use to help benefit your advancement.
 It’s your only chance to take up other more useful points of view and perspectives.

-A few years ago the social psychologists Ian Handley and Dolores Albar published a study in the Journal of Personality and Social Psychology about our unwillingness to change our attitudes.
-According to their research there’s one extremely revealing, central fact.
-P eople who feel good about themselves and have a high self-esteem have much more open minds and are much more receptive to change.
-And on top of that they’re not afraid of changing their opinion at some point and being clear about why.
+People who feel good about themselves and have high self-esteem have much more open minds and are much more receptive to change.
+And on top of that, they’re not afraid of changing their opinion at some point and being clear about why.

 Heuristics that act like the voice in the back of your head

 They’re so experienced in self-knowledge that they have a kind of “radar” (voice in the back of their head) that lets them know when something isn’t good for them anymore.
-Or it can let them know when they should toss out certain ideals, people, or concepts because they’re causing dissonance, dissatisfaction, or unhappiness.

-On the other hand, the people most unwilling to change their opinions or attitude use more sophisticated but less emotional heuristics.
+On the other hand, the people most unwilling to change their opinions or attitudes use more sophisticated but less emotional heuristics.
 That’s the only way they can put up the walls to invalidate whatever challenges their preconceived ideas.

 You have the right to change your opinion

-You have the right to change your opinion, to stop admiring someone without letting that make you feel bad.
+You have the right to change your opinion, and to stop admiring someone without letting that make you feel bad.
 You do, you have the right to say now you like this subject, this hobby, or that area of knowledge you used to criticize.
-Maybe you only criticized it because you didn’t have the courage to get closer to it and find out what it had to offer you.

 There are times when changing your opinion means growing, opening new doors, and quickly closing the ones behind you to move forward more securely and confidently.
 And none of that is bad.
 None of that makes you a bad person, it’s the exact opposite.

-Of course there’s one thing you can’t leave aside while you take those steps.
+Of course, there’s one thing you can’t leave aside while you take those steps.

 Anyone who changes their opinion about someone or something does it because they’ve done some self-reflection.
 That helped them use those affect heuristics we mentioned before to remember where their true self was, and what their instincts and emotional needs were telling them.